 You'll also be able to submit a report, starting in 2021, if you observe a business still using prohibited bags.
 We will use this information to help businesses follow the state's plastic bag ban.

 Will the bag ban be delayed due to COVID-19?

-We do not have the authority to delay the start of the bag ban, however Gov. Jay Inslee has proclaimed a 30-day delay to the statewide plastic bag ban as written in RCW 70a.530.
-The proclamation became effective on Dec.
-31, 2020, and expires on Jan.
-30, 2021.
+We do not have the authority to delay the start of the bag ban, however Gov. Jay Inslee and the Legislature have acted to delay implementation of the statewide plastic bag ban until the COVID-19 State of Emergency declaration is lifted.
 The ban was previously scheduled to become effective on Jan.
 1, 2021.
-The 30-day postponement will allow time for the State Legislature through HB 1053 - 2021-22 to amend the law to become effective June 30, 2021.
+The Legislature is also considering passage of Substitute House Bill 1053, which may impact the Governor’s Proclamation.
 Because of these new developments, any date listed below will change.
-We will update this information as it becomes available.

 Studies show COVID-19 is not likely to be spread by surface transmission at all.